markmerker/thinkcspy/_sources/GeneralIntro/LPS/Glossary.rst

         Code that is called using a name, and perenthesis for passing in data.
 (A more formal definition will come later).
         Functions we have encountered include ``print(),  type(),  abs(), str(), int(), float()``

+    import
+        A statement used to include a library (or module) in your program.

+    input()
+        A function that gets user keyboard input.

     Input Device
         A device with which a user can send information into the computer.
 Example: a keyboard.

     int
         python data type for integers, whole numbers.

+    Keyword
+        A word reserved for the python language, and illegal to use as a variable name, such as "if", "and" and "for".

+    module
+        A python library that adds more functionality to python.

     Operator
         The symbol ( +, -, *, **, etc.) in an expression that tells what do the numbers.